Deep Ordinal Regression using Optimal Transport Loss and Unimodal Output Probabilities: Conclusion

 \section{Conclusion}

 In this manuscript we presented an approach for deep ordinal regression, inspired by the proportional odds model, utilizing an architectural mechanism for generation of unimodal output probabilities, and trained using optimal transport objective.
 We empirically analyzed the components of the proposed approach, and demonstrated that they both contribute to the performance of the model.
-We demonstrated that while performing on-par with other recently proposed approaches for ordinal regression, our proposed method enjoys the benefits of guaranteed unimodal output probabilities, and of more significant difference in confidence between correct and incorrect predictions.
+We demonstrated that while performing on-par with or better than other recently proposed approaches for ordinal regression, our proposed method enjoys the benefits of guaranteed unimodal output probabilities, and of less overconfidence about its incorrect predictions.